minhhoit/yacms/docs/content-architecture.rst

 Next you'll need to register your model with Django's admin to make it available as a content type.
-If your content type only exposes some new fields that you'd like to make editable in the admin, you can simply register your model using the :class:`mezzanine.pages.admin.PageAdmin` class::
+If your content type only exposes some new fields that you'd like to make editable in the admin, you can simply register your model using the :class:`Yacms.pages.admin.PageAdmin` class::

     from django.contrib import admin
-    from mezzanine.pages.admin import PageAdmin
+    from Yacms.pages.admin import PageAdmin
     from .models import Author

     admin.site.register(Author, PageAdmin)